epics-modules/caPutLog/docs/index.rst

    ``caPutLogInit`` / ``caPutJsonLogInit``.

-``caPutLogShow level`` / ``caPutJsonLogShow level`` Show information about a running caPutLog, including config parameter. level is the usual interest level (0, 1, or 2).
+``caPutLogShow level`` / ``caPutJsonLogShow level`` Show information about a running caPutLog, including config parameter and total number of logged puts. level is the usual interest level (0, 1, or 2).

 Server